 Here are a few features I wish were improved.

 Luminosity Masks – The good news is, there is a Luminosity mask.
-It works almost exactly the same as using “Apply Image” on a layer mask on Photoshop.
+It works almost exactly the same as using “Apply Image” on a layer mask in Photoshop.
 The bad news is, that’s it.
 You can’t stack it multiple times like you can in Photoshop, which would increase its intensity, and there are no adjustments to the Luminosity masks like in Aurora HDR.

 If they just brought over the luminosity masks from Aurora HDR that would be perfect.

 For me personally, I like to use luminosity masks to keep effects out of the shadows or highlights.
-It’s nice to use on filters like the Orton Effect, Soft Focus, Photo Filter to add that extra glow to sunsets and it’s even nice to use on some of the sharpness filters, although a lot those have masks built-in.
+It’s nice to use on filters like the Orton Effect, Soft Focus, and Photo Filter to add that extra glow to sunsets and it’s even nice to use on some of the sharpness filters, although a lot of those have masks built-in.

 This one is fairly important for a lot of landscape photographers.

 Transform Tool – Currently this tool allows you to adjust the height and width of the image.
 That’s it.
-If you’ve shot some building and want to adjust the tilt, or want to line up a landscape shot by warping some of the image to be more inline with the golden ratio, you can’t.Â
+If you’ve shot some building and want to adjust the tilt or want to line up a landscape shot by warping some of the images to be more in line with the golden ratio, you can’t.

-No Solid Color Brush – If you want to add a colored glow to your sunset or enhance some colors, you’re stuck using the Photo Filter, which always has some sort of layer effect applied to it and you can’t pure color or white, or black.
+No Solid Color Brush – If you want to add a colored glow to your sunset or enhance some colors, you’re stuck using the Photo Filter, which always has some sort of layer effect applied to it and you can’t pure color white, or black.

 This isn’t a bad way of going about it, it kind of works the same as painting on color in Lightroom but with a few more options (except Lightroom has that nifty ‘auto mask’ feature).
 Most of the time you can just use the Photo Filter with a Radial Mask then apply a Blend Mode like Screen or something.

-Macphun Luminar Review | Bottom Line
+Skylum Luminar Review | Bottom Line

 Bottom line – is Luminar worth it?

-It really is.
+It is.

-I mentioned in my AuroraHDR review that it’s more than just HDR software because of its incredibly powerful toolset, with amazing detail extraction and tonemapping capabilities.
-Well, Luminar has even more tools and even more power and they compliment each other very well.Â
+I mentioned in my AuroraHDR review that it’s more than just HDR software because of its incredibly powerful toolset, with amazing detail extraction and tone mapping capabilities.
+Well, Luminar has even more tools and even more power and they complement each other very well.

-If you’re a landscape and travel photographer looking to maximize your results, you really need both.
+If you’re a landscape and travel photographer looking to maximize your results, you need both.
 Then you can ditch Photoshop for all but the most serious photo reconstructive surgeries.

 This software has changed the way I work and is now a very important part of my workflow.
-There really isn’t anything else out there like it, except maybe the old Color Efex Pro that was bought by Google years back and is no longer maintained.
-So today Luminar is really your best option.
+There isn’t anything else out there like it, except maybe the old Color Efex Pro that was bought by Google years back and is no longer maintained.
+So today Luminar is your best option.

 Final Thoughts

 When I first started using AuroraHDR, I knew Macphun was onto something really special but was still never really interested in picking up Luminar, mainly because Photoshop was working fine for me.
 It wasn’t until I sat down with some of the developers for some coffee and they gave me a walk-through.
-So glad they did, because it’s really awesome.Â
+So glad they did, because it’s awesome.

 The thing I think that always turned me off initially was the marketing of Luminar was geared more towards the beginner photographer where they push their Accent – AI filters.
-A filter that has an interesting algorithms that automatically examine your image and apply the best tonal and color values.
+A filter that has interesting algorithms that automatically examine your image and apply the best tonal and color values.
 It’s cool and works well, but was never for me.
 I guess their strategy is to get the photographers like myself to publish their interpretation of the program.

-So here I am, telling you this program is more just beginner AI color correction.
-It’s a legitimate professional tool that should not be overlooked even by the most high-end professionals.Â
+So here I am, telling you this program is more than just beginner AI color correction.
+It’s a legitimate professional tool that should not be overlooked even by the most high-end professionals.

-If you like my travel and landscape photography then all you really need for similar results are AuroraHDR, Luminar and Lightroom, all together that’s less than the price of a crappy lens, but you’ll be getting so much more than what a crappy lens can offer you.
+If you like my travel and landscape photography then all you really need for similar results are AuroraHDR, Luminar, and Lightroom, all together that’s less than the price of a crappy lens, but you’ll be getting so much more than what a crappy lens can offer you.

 Luminar Review | Sample Photos